mhizterpaul/cartlink/API_REQUIREMENTS.md

 * `201 Created`: `{ productId, merchantProductId, productDetails }`
 * `401 Unauthorized`

-*Note:* Schema for new product validation is created at runtime and used to validate products with the same `typeId`.
-If a `typeId` derived from a `productType` is not found, the schema is initialized and reused.
+*Note:* Schema for new product validation is created at runtime and used to validate products with the same `productId`.
+If a `productId` derived from a `productType` is not found, the schema is initialized and reused.

 ### 2. Edit Product